-For many skin cancer patients, Mohs microscopic surgery is the best treatment option.
+For many skin cancer patients, Mohs micrographic surgery is the best treatment option.
 It offers:

 Leaders in Mohs Micrographic Surgery

-The Skin Cancer Center specializes in Mohs micrographic surgery and is one of the leading health care providers in the area to offer it because of several distinctions.
+The Mohs Surgery Clinic specializes in Mohs micrographic surgery and is one of the leading health care clinics in the area to offer it because of several distinctions.

-- All procedures are performed by medical director Marcy Neuburg, MD, a fellowship-trained Mohs surgeon and board-certified dermatologist with extensive experience.
+- All procedures are performed by fellowship-trained Mohs surgeons and board-certified dermatologists with extensive experience.

 - The procedure is performed in specially designed procedure rooms with an attached laboratory, providing the most convenient, comfortable and timely care possible.

-- Specially trained laboratory and surgical technicians are there to provide fast and accurate results and assist with the process and provide the most efficient, patient-centered care.
+- Specially trained laboratory and surgical technicians are there to assist with the process and provide the most efficient, patient-centered care.

 See our list of questions you should consider when selecting a physician to perform Mohs micrographic surgery.

-The biggest advantage of Mohs surgery is its high cure rate (97 percent to 99 percent) for basal cell carcinoma and squamous cell carcinoma, the two most common forms of skin cancer.
+The biggest advantage of Mohs surgery is its high cure rate (97 – 99%) for basal cell carcinoma and squamous cell carcinoma, the two most common forms of skin cancer.
 This is the highest success rate of all available forms of skin cancer treatment.